Faduma92/ShopSmart/README.md

 - Easy to use, Fast Shipping & Secure Online Payments
 - Products are recommended to you based on previous order
 - All the selected products show up on the Cart page
-- Checkout page shows the total price of all the items
+- Cart page shows the total price of all the items including tax
-- Confirmation page displays the Order information & shipping information

 ## Technologies